Dotfiles How I Personalized My Dev Environment End-to-End

 - Initialize the bare repository:

-- Define an alias for convenience: This alias makes
+git init --bare $HOME/.dotfiles - Define an alias for convenience: This alias makes

-commands operate on your bare dotfiles repository instead of a regular project repository.alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
+gitcommands operate on your bare dotfiles repository instead of a regular project repository.(Note: You’ll add this alias to your shell configuration later, but for initial setup, you run it directly.)alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME' - Prevent untracked files from showing up:

-- Add and commit your existing dotfiles:
+config config --local status.showUntrackedFiles no - Add and commit your existing dotfiles:

-config add .bashrc .zshrc .config/nvim .tmux.conf .gitconfig # etc. config commit -m "Initial commit of dotfiles"
+config add .bashrc .zshrc .config/nvim .tmux.conf .gitconfig # etc. config commit -m "Initial commit of dotfiles" - Push to a remote repository:

 config remote add origin git@github.com:yourusername/dotfiles.git config push -u origin master # or main

-.
+Now, when you want to track a new dotfile, you simply use config add ~/.yournewfile and config commit.
 When setting up a new machine, you clone the bare repo and check out the files, as explained later.

 The Core Components of My Personalized Environment